 Camera distance obviously can change the scene seen in the frame, which affects metering and camera settings, which is not what this topic is about.
 This topic says the same settings will reproduce the mountain at the same brightness level, regardless if at one mile or five miles.

 This subject is a diversion from the fundamentals, and it is isolated here to make it easy to skip over it.
 This is an advanced topic, not essential, perhaps complicated, requires some thought, philosophical even, and it is probably just a distraction better left out here - because many people are not interested in why, but other people have argued this for decades.
 (Don't send arguments to me, I've been there, done that).
 But people do have this question, and it is a great question.
 Just not easy to answer.
-I am not so much encouraging pondering this subject, it is nothing we must know.
+I am not so much encouraging pondering this subject, while the answer is important, the reason is nothing we must know.
 I'm merely offering this for those that wonder.

 First, any theory with a conclusion that exposure does depend on camera distance is obviously simply wrong.
 You see what happens.
 No matter how far from the mountain we stand with our camera, the answer is always Sunny 16.
 We know the answer, we only wonder why.